maxime-filippini/pipedreams/posts/2025/06-27-building-a-document-factory.md

 _(Note: data in the `data` and `perf` lists has been heavily truncated for brevity.)_

-Our processing steps are relatively simple:
+Our processing steps are much simpler than what we would have for a real document, but should be enough to illustrate what we are trying to do.

-- We want to compute the total `value` of assets;
+- We compute the total `value` of assets;
-- We want to isolate the top 5 positions in terms of `value`;
+- We isolate the top 5 positions in terms of `value`;
-- We want to compute the aggregated value for each `category` (i.e. asset class);
+- We compute the aggregated value for each `category` (i.e. asset class);
-- We want to build pie charts and tables from that processed data.
+- We build pie charts and tables from that processed data.

 The code for these steps is provided below, with some comments: